bushyao/Datist/index.rst

 ﻿..
-MicroG documentation master file, created by sphinx-quickstart on Sun Dec 31 22:11:51 2017.
+Datist documentation master file, created by sphinx-quickstart on Sun Jan 7 22:11:51 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.